C0LlN/adv-interactive-prototyping/Final_Project/README.md

 [Final Project ATOM Code Link1](test.py)
 [Final Project P5 Code Link2](main.py)

-First, we need to set two different functions for two statuses, The first one is to keep a red light when the weapon is not on the base support, and the other one is RGB looping when the gun is on the base.
-Then we need to write a looping function to switch these two status by getting the value from pin 7.
+First, we need four button inputs, and connect button 4 to a 360 servo.
+When button 4 is pressed, the servo will start rotating to adjust the position of the flag.

 ```Python
 while True: